How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 node --version

 This command will output the installed version of Node.js, confirming a successful installation.
-If everything has proceeded correctly, you’re now ready to move onto the next steps of setting up your TypeScript development environment.
+If everything has proceeded correctly, you’re ready to set up your TypeScript development environment.

-Building on the Node.js setup from the previous section, we’ll now embark on the journey of installing TypeScript on your Ubuntu system.
-TypeScript, a statically-typed superset of JavaScript, also requires Node.js for its server-side execution.
-The installation process of TypeScript involves npm, the default package manager for Node.js.
+Building on the Node.js setup from the previous section, we’ll now install TypeScript on your Ubuntu system.
+TypeScript, a statically typed superset of JavaScript, also requires Node.js for its server-side execution.
+The installation process involves npm, the default package manager for Node.js.

 Step 1: Ensuring NPM is Up-to-Date

-Before commencing the TypeScript installation, it’s crucial to confirm that npm (Node Package Manager) is current. npm acts as the backbone for managing Node.js packages, and keeping it updated guarantees access to the latest features and security patches, contributing to a secure and efficient development environment.
+Before commencing the TypeScript installation, it’s crucial to confirm that npm (Node Package Manager) is current. npm is the backbone for managing Node.js packages, and keeping it updated guarantees access to the latest features and security patches, contributing to a secure and efficient development environment.

 To update npm to its latest version, execute the following command: